Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              The maximum number of messages to buffer on the send path before messages are dropped.
                                Default: `4096`
+  -t, --dmt, --defaultmessagetransport, --DefaultTransport=VALUE
+                             The desired transport to use to publish network messages with.
+                               Requires the transport to be properly configured (see transport settings).
+                               Allowed values:
+                                   `IoTHub`
+                                   `Mqtt`
+                                   `Dapr`
+                                   `Http`
+                                   `FileSystem`
+                               Default: `IoTHub` or the first configured
+                               transport of the allowed value list.

 Transport settings
 ------------------